mrspeaker/teletest/README.md

 begin in nineteen ninety eight when the Undertaker threw Mankind off Hell In A Cell, and plummeted 16ft through an announcer's table.

+Hmm...
+I *was* following, but the explanation goes a bit over my head in the middle there.

 It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.
 However little known the feelings or views of such a man... and so forth.